Ch4rm-Quark/JustDynaThings/src/main/resources/assets/justdynathings/guides/justdynathings/guide/other/reforger.md

 # Reforger

-A powerful machine that allow to convert an input block placed to the _red face_ into an _output Block_ at the cost of a _catalyst_
+A powerful machine that converts an input block placed on the _red face_ into an _output Block_ at the cost of a _catalyst_

 <BlockImage id="justdynathings:reforger" p:facing="up" p:active="true" scale="4.0"/>